Where to find Spanish Tapas in Bordeaux? I interviewed a...

 In this article, I share my impressions of Bordeaux in May and some of my photos.

-However, Bordeaux gets on average 15 days in May, with a monthly rainfall of 90 mm.
+However, Bordeaux gets on average 15 days of rain in May, with a monthly rainfall of 90 mm.
 Afternoon thunderstorms are quite often.

 You may need to pack a light rain jacket for your trip to Bordeaux in May.